-Set forth in the table below is the dollar range of equity securities in the Fund beneficially owned by each Trustee and the aggregate dollar range of equity securities in the Fund Complex beneficially owned by each Trustee as of December 31, 2023.
+Set forth in the table below is the dollar range of equity securities in the Fund beneficially owned by each Trustee and the aggregate dollar range of equity securities in the Fund Complex beneficially owned by each Trustee as of December 31, 2024.

 Name of Trustee Dollar Range of Equity Securities Held in the Fund Aggregate Dollar Range of Equity Securities Held in Fund Complex

 INTERESTED TRUSTEES:

-Mario J. Gabelli E Е
+Mario J. Gabelli Е Е

-John D. Gabelli A E
+John D. Gabelli А Е

 INDEPENDENT TRUSTEES:

-Anthony J. Colavita E E

-James P. Conn E E
+James P. Conn Е Е

-Werner J. Roeder E E
+Werner J. Roeder Е Е

-Anthonie C. van Ekris В E
+Anthonie C. van Ekris D Е

-Salvatore J. Zizza Е E
+Salvatore J. Zizza E E

-- Key to Dollar Ranges Information as of December 31, 2023.
+Key to Dollar Ranges - Information as of December 31, 2024.

 - A. None

-- B. \$1 \$10,000
+- B. \$1-\$10,000

 - C. \$10,001 \$50,000

 - D. \$50,001 \$100,000

 - E. Over \$100,000

-Set forth in the table below is the amount of interests beneficially owned, as of December 31, 2023, by certain Independent Trustees or their immediate family members, as applicable, in a holding that may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser.
+Set forth in the table below is the amount of interests beneficially owned, as of December 31, 2024, by certain Independent Trustees or their immediate family members, as applicable, in a holding that may be deemed to be controlled by Mario J. Gabelli and/or affiliates and in that event would be deemed to be under common control with the Fund's Adviser.

-Name of Owner and Name of Independent Relationships to Value of Percent of Trustee Trustee Company Title of Class Interests Class Anthony J. Colavita Same The LGL Group, Inc. Common Stock \$ 14,331 Anthony J. Colavita Same The LGL Group, Inc. Warrants \$ 654 Anthony J. Colavita Same M-Tron Industries Inc. Common Stock \$ 41,662 Anthonie C. van Ekris Same LICT Corp.
-Common Stock \$ 217,200 Anthonie C. van Ekris Same The LGL Group, Inc. Common Stock \$ 13,508 Anthonie C. van Ekris Same The LGL Group, Inc. Warrants \$ 616 Anthonie C. van Ekris Same CIBL, Inc. Common Stock \$ 42,480 Anthonie C. van Ekris Same M-Tron Industries Inc. Common Stock \$ 39,270 Anthonie C. van Ekris Same MachTech Inc. Common Stock \$ 28,080 Salvatore J. Zizza Same Gabelli Associates Fund Limited Partner Interests \$ 2,604,564 1.34% Salvatore J. Zizza Same Gabelli Performance Partnership L.P.
-Limited Partner Interests \$ 361,502
+Name of Independent Trustee Name of Owner and Relationships to Trustee Company Title of Class Value of Interests Percent of Class Anthonie C. van Ekris Same LICT Corp.
+Common Stock \$ 217,200 Anthonie C. van Ekris Same The LGL Group, Inc. Common Stock \$ 13,508 Anthonie C. van Ekris Same The LGL Group, Inc. Warrants \$ 616 Anthonie C. van Ekris Same CIBL, Inc. Common Stock \$ 42,480 Anthonie C. van Ekris Same M-Tron Industries Inc. Common Stock \$ 39,270 Anthonie C. van Ekris Same MachTech Inc. Common Stock \$ 28,080 Salvatore J. Zizza Same Gabelli Associates Fund Limited Partner Interests \$ 2,704,106 1.54% Salvatore J. Zizza Same Gabelli Performance Partnership L.P.
+Limited Partner Interests \$ 378,064

-^{} An asterisk indicates that the ownership amount constitutes less than 1% of the total interests outstanding.
+\ An asterisk indicates that the ownership amount constitutes less than 1% of the total interests outstanding.